Rick-Anderson/Report/kt.md

 From the [Moniker Request page](https://forms.office.com/Pages/ResponsePage.aspx?id=v4j5cvGGr0GRqy180BHbR958mqNUZExPsLDhzSGD8aFUQk1aOFc2TDk2MjlSTjNIS0ZKRFhNQTM1Qy4u), submit a new request.
 Do that for new monikers ***OR*** to promote a preview moniker to default (state change) You can get to the `Moniker Request page` from the [Moniker help page](https://review.learn.microsoft.com/en-us/help/onboard/versions-monikers?branch=main#request-a-moniker), Request a moniker.

+* ASP.NET
+* Platform value of dotnet and Family value of ASP.NET
+* ASP.NET Core 8.0
 <!--
 See [7.0 GA issue](https://portal.microsofticm.com/imp/v3/incidents/details/347401864/home)